kaazing/gateway/doc/admin-reference/r_conf_serv_defs.md

 ### <a name="svcdftmimemapping"></a>mime-mapping (service-defaults)

-The `mime-mapping` element defines the way ${the.gateway} maps a file extension to a MIME type.
-The `service-defaults` section in the default Gateway configuration file contains default MIME type mappings that apply to all services on ${the.gateway}.
+The `mime-mapping` element defines the way the Gateway maps a file extension to a MIME type.
+The `service-defaults` section in the default Gateway configuration file contains default MIME type mappings that apply to all services on the Gateway.

 #### Example

-The following example shows two entries for the same file extension; in this case, when ${the.gateway} receives a request for a file with an `HTML` extension, ${the.gateway} will respond with a Content-Type header value of `text/html` (not `image/png`) as shown in lines 1-4 and 9-12:
+The following example shows two entries for the same file extension; in this case, when the Gateway receives a request for a file with an `HTML` extension, the Gateway will respond with a Content-Type header value of `text/html` (not `image/png`) as shown in lines 1-4 and 9-12:

 ``` auto-links:
   <mime-mapping>